Contributed by Jonathan Binns of Aeroprobe

 Seeking Answers to Probing Questions

-Aeroprobe specializes in the manufacturing, calibration and application of multi-hole probe technology and provides measurement technology to the aerodynamic and fluid dynamic testing communities.
+Aeroprobe specializes in the manufacturing, calibration and application of multi-hole probe technology.
+It provides measurement technology to the aerodynamic and fluid dynamic testing communities.
 Multi-hole probe systems are based on the acquisition of the probe’s port pressures.
 The test pressures are then compared against a probe calibration map, which was generated in the company’s laboratories.

 Assessing Flow Quality of Intake Manifolds